smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 Through the window, he could see Nikias and Alexios standing near the sealed entrance.
 Both guards staring at the stone as if they could see through it.
 Both knowing they'd watched a man descend to his death because they'd stayed silent.

-Daedalus turned away from the window.

-On the workbench sat his tools.
-Sisyphus's tools beside them.
-Chisels worn smooth by a man who had spent ten thousand years touching stone.

-He picked one up.
-Studied the wear pattern on the handle.

-And understood, finally, what Sisyphus had been trying to teach him.

-The work mattered.
-Even knowing it was pointless.
-Even knowing it would fail.

-The choosing mattered.

-Daedalus set down the chisel and returned to his sketches.

 ---

 The labyrinth swallowed sound.

-Sisyphus counted steps—twenty-three down before the entrance disappeared above.
+Sisyphus counted steps - twenty-three down before the entrance disappeared above.
 The darkness was absolute for three breaths.
 Then torches ignited along the walls with sharp hisses, revealing the passage ahead.

 Daedalus's design.
 Automatic lighting triggered by weight on specific stairs.

 The passage split into three corridors.
 Sisyphus chose left, following the airflow.
 Ten paces in, the floor dropped away beneath a trigger stone.
 He stopped three steps before it, watching the shadows.

 Picked up a loose rock.
-Tossed it onto the trap section.
+Tossed it onto the trap.

 The floor tilted immediately.
 Three seconds of movement, then pause.
 Reset in ten seconds.